kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 ===================================================

 .. index::
-	single: latent variable, what is a
+	pair: latent variable modelling; what is a latent variable

 We will take a look at what a latent variable is conceptually, geometrically, and mathematically.